GluuFederation/docs-ce-prod/3.1.1/source/operation/faq.md

 !!!
 Warning
     It is strongly recommended to remove the file from any production environment or encrypt the file

-### Revert Authentication Method
+## Revert an authentication method
-While testing authentication scripts and mechanisms it is not unlikely that you will find yourself locked out of the Gluu Server.
-In such a case the following method can be used to revert back to the previous authentication method:
+You should always test new authentication methods in a different browser to reduce the chance of lockout.
+However, while testing authentication scripts and mechanisms it is not unlikely that you will find yourself locked out of the Gluu Server admin GUI.

-> Same commands can be used for OpenLDAP as well.
+In such a situation, the following method can be used to revert back to the previous authentication method:

 1. Run the following command to collect the `inum` for the Gluu Server installation: